Fix Air Compressor Not Building Pressure: 9 Common

 Clogged Air Filters

-• Fix: Clean or replace the intake air filter regularly as per manufacturer guidelines.
+• Fix: Clean or replace the intake air filter regularly per manufacturer guidelines.
 For rotary screw compressors, replace oil and separator elements on schedule.

 Worker replacing a dirty air compressor intake filter to improve efficiency and pressure build-up.Worker replacing a dirty air compressor intake filter to improve efficiency and pressure build-up.